List of The Witcher characters: Stregobor

 Stregobor is a powerful mage and master illusionist who is the Rector of Ban Ard where male mages train.

 In the TV series, Stregobor is portrayed by Lars Mikkelsen.

 Milva

-Maria Barring, more commonly known by her nickname Milva (Elvish for "red kite"), is a talented female archer who is one of the few non-dryads tolerated in Brokilon.
-After guiding the remains of the beaten Scoia'tael commandos during the Second Northern War, she joins Geralt's quest to find Ciri.
-She later reveals herself to be pregnant and struggles between choosing an abortion or keeping the child, but suffers miscarriage after being wounded during the Battle for the Bridge on the Yaruga.
+Maria Barring (known as Milva) is a talented female archer who is one of the few non-dryads tolerated in Brokilon.
+After guiding the remains of the beaten Scoia'tael commandos during the second war, she joins Geralt's quest to find Ciri.
+She later reveals herself to be pregnant and struggles between choosing an abortion or keeping the child.
+In the end, she miscarries after being wounded during the Battle for the Bridge on the Yaruga.
 During the party's stay at Toussaint, she strikes up a relationship with a baron.
-She later dies of an arrow wound while providing covering fire for the rest of the party during the assault on Stygga Castle.
+She dies providing covering fire for the rest of the party during the assault on Stygga.

 In the TV series, Milva is portrayed by Meng'er Zhang.